Trump: US Defense Secretary Mark Esper 'terminated' | DW | 09.11.2020

 The announcement comes shortly after Trump lost the November 3 presidential election, although he continues to dispute the outcome.

 Esper and Trump had clashed in the past.
-The defense secretary criticized the president over the way summer protests against racism and police violence were handled after Trump threatened to use active duty troops to suppress them.
+Among other things, the defense secretary criticized the president over the way summer protests against racism and police violence were handled after Trump threatened to use active duty troops to suppress them.
 Esper has also reportedly tried to change the names of military bases named after Confederate generals.

+Miller, 55, has been director of the National Counterterrorism Center since August.
+He is a former soldier who served in the army for 31 years.

-Trump's first defense secretary, James Mattis, resigned in 2018 over the president's policy in Syria.
+Trump's first defense secretary, James Mattis, resigned in 2018 over the president's policy in Syria after Trump ordered a troop withdrawal.

 -